core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The multicast notifications MUST be Non-confirmable.

 * In constrained environments such as low-power, lossy networks (LLNs), the server should only support multicast notifications for resources that are small.
-Following related guidelines from Section 2.2.4 of {{I-D.ietf-core-groupcomm-bis}}, this can consist, for example, in having the payload of multicast notifications as limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) (see Section 4 of {{RFC4944}}) is used.
+Following related guidelines from {{Section 3.5 of I-D.ietf-core-groupcomm-bis}}, this can consist, for example, in having the payload of multicast notifications as limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) (see {{Section 4 of RFC4944}}) is used.

 * The server SHOULD provide multicast notifications with the smallest possible IP multicast scope that fulfills the application needs.
-For example, following related guidelines from Section 2.2.4 of {{I-D.ietf-core-groupcomm-bis}}, site-local scope is always preferred over global scope IP multicast, if this fulfills the application needs.
+For example, following related guidelines from {{Section 3.5 of I-D.ietf-core-groupcomm-bis}}, site-local scope is always preferred over global scope IP multicast, if this fulfills the application needs.
 Similarly, realm-local scope is always preferred over site-local scope, if this fulfills the application needs.

-* Following related guidelines from Section 4.5.1 of {{RFC7641}}, the server SHOULD NOT send more than one multicast notification every 3 seconds, and SHOULD use an even less aggressive rate when possible (see also Section 3.1.2 of {{RFC8085}}).
+* Following related guidelines from {{Section 4.5.1 of RFC7641}}, the server SHOULD NOT send more than one multicast notification every 3 seconds, and SHOULD use an even less aggressive rate when possible (see also {{Section 3.1.2 of RFC8085}}).
 The transmission rate of multicast notifications should also take into account the avoidance of a possible "broadcast storm" problem {{MOBICOM99}}.
 This prevents a following, considerable increase of the channel load, whose origin would be likely attributed to a router rather than the server.

 ## Cancellation ## {#ssec-server-side-cancellation}

 At any point in time, the server may want to cancel a group observation of a target resource.
 For instance, the server may realize that no clients or not enough clients are interested in taking part in the group observation anymore.
 A possible approach that the server can use to assess this is defined in {{sec-rough-counting}}.

 In order to cancel the group observation, the server sends to itself a phantom cancellation request, i.e. a GET request with an Observe option set to 1 (deregister), without transmitting it on the wire.
-As per Section 3.6 of {{RFC7641}}, all other options MUST be identical to those in the phantom registration request, except for the set of ETag Options.
+As per {{Section 3.6 of RFC7641}}, all other options MUST be identical to those in the phantom registration request, except for the set of ETag Options.
 This request has the same Token value T of the phantom registration request, and is addressed to the resource for which the server wants to end the group observation, as if sent by the group of observers, i.e. with the multicast IP address GRP_ADDR as source address and the port number GRP_PORT as source port.

 After that, the server sends a multicast response with response code 5.03 (Service Unavailable), signaling that the group observation has been terminated.
 The response has no payload, and is sent to the same multicast IP address GRP_ADDR and port number GRP_PORT used to send the multicast notifications related to the target resource.
 As per {{RFC7641}}, this response does not include an Observe option.
 Finally, the server releases the resources allocated for the group observation, and especially frees up the Token value T used at its CoAP endpoint.